 Read our full TCL 6-Series Roku TV (R635) review.

-The 77-inch LG G1 OLED TV is easily the best 4K OLED TV made by LG, as the first TV with LG's second-gen OLED evo technology.
+The 77-inch LG G2 OLED TV is easily the best 4K OLED TV made by LG.
+It has LG's second-gen OLED evo technology and improves upon last year's G1 in almost every regard.
 It's the updated version of LG's superb Gallery OLED, boasting a premium 20 millimeter-thick design and sleek flush-to-the-wall mounting setup.
-We just wish it went further to solve OLED's very minor flaws; as it is, it falls short of some claimed performance improvements we were pretty excited for.
+We just wish it went further to solve OLED's very minor flaws; in our testing we found that the LG G2 reached 590.54 nits — way above the G1's 412.05, albeit not quite on a par with the Sony A80J's 713.65 result.

-The 77-inch LG CX OLED is one of the best TVs ever made, with a mix of performance and features that put other TVs to shame.
-The OLED display offers rich, detailed picture quality with razor sharp 4K resolution and pixel-perfect lighting, and LG makes things even better with powerful video processing and Dolby Vision IQ, which adjusts the display for ideal HDR performance in any lighting conditions.
+The 77-inch LG CX OLED is a superb OLED TV if you can still find it, offering a mix of performance and features that put other TVs to shame.
+In our testing, we found the OLED display offers rich, detailed picture quality with razor-sharp 4K resolution and pixel-perfect lighting, and LG makes things even better with powerful video processing and Dolby Vision IQ, which adjusts the display for ideal HDR performance in any lighting conditions.

 LG has also loaded the TV with smarts, like built-in support for Amazon Alexa and Google Assistant for voice interaction and smart home compatibility.
 Combine the ease of voice control with a motion-sensing remote and the LG is the most intuitive smart TV we've ever used.